rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 a false witness who breathes out lies, and one who sows discord among brothers. ^0619

-My son, keep your father’s commandment, and forsake not your mother’s teaching. ^0620
+My son, keep your father's commandment, and forsake not your mother's teaching. ^0620

 Bind them on your heart always; tie them around your neck. ^0621